Can Women Take Men’s Supplements (And Vice Versa?)

 So, what really makes men and women’s supplements different?

-It really only comes down to how supplements and their ingredients are chosen.
+It really only comes down to how manufacturers choose supplements and their ingredients.
 Men’s supplements are designed for men; women’s supplements are designed for women.

 But does this mean men and women can only benefit from supplements exclusively made for them?
 Absolutely not—and this is the case when it comes to one of our favorite formulas, Alpha Complex.